 MASTER STREET PLAN:

-That portion of the general plan which defines the future alignments of major streets and their right of way, including maps or reports or both, which have been approved by the planning commission and city council as provided in chapter 9 of title 10 of the Utah Code Annotated, 1953, as amended.
+That portion of the general plan which defines the future alignments of major streets and their right of way, including maps or reports or both, which have been approved by the Planning Commission and Town Council as provided in chapter 9 of title 10 of the Utah Code Annotated, 1953, as amended.

-MINOR SUBDIVISION:

-Any subdivision containing not more than three (3) lots fronting on an existing street, not involving any new street or road, or the extension of municipal facilities or the creation of any public improvements, and not adversely affecting the remainder of the parcel or adjoining property, and not in conflict with any provision or portion of the General Plan, Official Map, and any regulations established in the Clarkston Town Code.

 PLANNING COMMISSION:

 The Clarkston Town Planning Commission.